Lewis Galantière: Paris days

 When his ICC work drew to a close in 1926, Galantière returned to New York City, where he earned a meager living as a translator of Remy de Gourmont, Leon Daudet, Paul Morand, Jean Maurice Pouquet, Raymond Escholier, and Jakob Wassermann.
 Almost miraculously, however, in February 1928 he was offered a job in Paris with the Federal Reserve Bank of New York.
 He accepted and returned to Paris.

 Through his job, Galantière met John Houseman, then a grain trader.
 After the stock market crash in 1929, Houseman invited Galantière to join him in authoring a comedy – Lovers, Happy Lovers – based on Sacha Guitry's L'Illusioniste.
 It was a modest success, and they subsequently collaborated on adapting a French farce, Trois et une, for Broadway.
 Galantière's introduction to Virgil Thomson led to Houseman's role in producing Four Saints in Three Acts, and onwards to a career in show business.

 Galantière remained at the bank until February 1939, performing translations on the side.
 The most celebrated was his book of excerpts from the Goncourt Journal, published in 1937.
-He also organized and translated Wind, Sand, and Stars by Antoine de Saint-Exupery, which won that year's National Book Award for nonfiction.
+He also organized and translated Wind, Sand, and Stars by Antoine de Saint-Exupéry, which won that year's National Book Award for nonfiction.